This post may contain eBay affiliate links. Please read our disclosure policy.

 Kakuna is the 33rd Pokemon featured in the Pokemon Base Set, and it is a grass-type.
 Furthermore, it is an uncommon card that should be easy to find and add to your collection.

 Machoke brings us back to fighting-type Pokemon.
-It is another uncommon card, and it is the 34th Pokemon featured in the Pokemon Base Set.
+It is another uncommon card, the 34th Pokemon featured in the Pokemon Base Set.

-Magikarp is a fan favorite, but because of its rarity is not one of the most popular cards in this set.
+Magikarp is a fan favorite, but because of its rarity, it is not one of the most popular cards in this set.
 It is only an uncommon card, and as a result, it is not as valuable as other options.
 It is a water-type Pokemon.

 We’ll give you one try to guess what type of Pokemon Magmar is.
 It’s a fire-type.
 Additionally, it is an uncommon card in the Pokemon Base Set.

 Nidorino is a grass-type Pokemon and the 37th Pokemon in the set.
-The interesting thing about the art on this card is that it features fire in the background despite being a grass-type.
+The exciting thing about the art on this card is that it features fire in the background despite being grass-type.

-Poliwhirl is another water-type in the Pokemon Base Set.
-You should not have much trouble finding this card, and it has a unique design.
+Poliwhirl is another water type in the Pokemon Base Set.
+You should not have much trouble finding this card; it has a unique design.

 Porygon is one of the most basic Pokemon.
 It is a normal-type Pokemon, and it has a blocky design.
-That fact should not be surprising with a name like Porygon.
+That fact should not be surprised with a name like Porygon.

 Raticate is a normal-type Pokemon that evolves from Rattata at level 20.
-It looks like a fearsome mouse, and as a result, it should not be surprising that it is not very popular.
+It looks like a fearsome mouse, so it should not be surprising that it is not very popular.

 Seel looks like a seal (shocker).
 It is also a water-type Pokemon (shocker).
 Everything about this card is as you would expect it to be.

-Abra is the first common card in the Pokemon Base Set, and like with the rare holos, it starts off with a psychic type.
+Abra is the first standard card in the Pokemon Base Set, and like with the rare holos, it starts off with a psychic type.
 This card is the 43rd featured in the set.